A goal without a plan, is just a wish

 - Our Consulting with staff factsheet provides advice on who to consult with, how to consult and what to ask.
 The tools below provide further support around questions to ask and collation of answers.

-- Appendix A: Examples of consultation questions.
+- Examples of consultation questions.
 This is a PDF copy of example consultation questions with answers highlighted for each SNAP risk factor (Smoking, Nutrition, Alcohol and Physical Activity).
 Also, it includes examples of general questions.

 - Consultation answer collation spreadsheet.
 This is an excel spreadsheet you can use to collate the answers from your consultation.
 Continue to use this tool for each consultation round, and it will help you to identify if your program is having an impact.